 RA-based DNS configuration is a useful alternative in networks where an IPv6 host's address is autoconfigured through IPv6 stateless address autoconfiguration and where there is either no DHCPv6 infrastructure at all or some hosts do not have a DHCPv6 client.
 The intention is to enable the full configuration of basic networking information for hosts without requiring DHCPv6.
-However, when in many networks some additional information needs to be distributed, those networks are likely to employ DHCPv6.
-In these networks, RAbased DNS configuration may not be needed.
+However, for networks that need to distribute additional information, DHCPv6 is likely to be employed.
+In these networks, RA-based DNS configuration may not be needed.

 RA-based DNS configuration allows an IPv6 host to acquire the DNS configuration (i.e., DNS recursive server addresses and DNS Search List) for the link(s) to which the host is connected.
-Furthermore, the host learns this DNS configuration from the same RA message that provides configuration information for the link, thereby avoiding also running DHCPv6.
+Furthermore, the host learns this DNS configuration from the same RA message that provides configuration information for the link.